Falasefemi2/project30days/README.md

 - Day: 13/30
 - Type: Command-Line Interface (CLI) Application
 - Description: Build a cli tool for storing new task, Jackson to store JSON

+## Project 14: Password Generator

+A command-line to generate password and check password strength

+- Project 14: Password Generator
+- Day: 14/30
+- Type: Command-Line Interfac (CLI) Application
+- Description: Build a cli tool for generatiing password and checking strength of password.